learning-zone/docker-and-kubernetes-basics/kubernetes.md

 ## Q. ***How to monitor the Kubernetes cluster?***

-Prometheus is used for Kubernetes monitoring.
+**[Prometheus](https://prometheus.io/)** is used for Kubernetes cluster monitoring.
 The Prometheus ecosystem consists of multiple components.

 * Mainly Prometheus server which scrapes and stores time-series data.
 * Client libraries for instrumenting application code.